 Because of the monthly schedule, I use different folders for each month, rather than breaking posts up into ideas, drafts, etc. Each time I create a new monthly folder, I create four files.
 Just like in the publication schedule, the title of each file is the type of post until I find or write something to fill it.
 Having everything organized by month makes it super easy to find what I need when I need it.

 This is my folder for posts I've written for other blogs or websites.

 10. Saved Code

 If I make a change to the html of my site, but I want a backup, this is where I keep it.
 For instance, I’ve stored away the code for a previous blog footer featuring my YouTube channel.

 That’s it!
 How simple is that?
-No matter what I’m working on, I know to open the Scrivener project titled A Writer’s Ramblings.
+No matter what I’m working on, I know to open the Scrivener project for my blog.
 I’m always able to find what I need—giving me more time to focus on actually writing blog posts!

 If you have Scrivener and you’re not using it to organize your blog posts, what are you waiting for?
 Your life could be much simpler in just a few minutes.